 How are advisory board members compensated?

 Compensation varies between companies and the stage of growth at which they are at.
-Typically, companies pay for expenses, an honorarium and may offer equity.
+Typically, companies pay advisory board members for expenses, an honorarium and may offer equity.
 Small private entities tend to pay no compensation while advisory board members are paid a third to half of what board directors are compensated in large companies.

 If you are considering setting up an advisory board for your organisation, please contact [email protected].
 NEDonBoard is a membership organisation and has a pool of talented members looking to engage with organisations as advisory board members.